odysseasiatrou/Distributable-Navigator-App/README.md

 Keyword No 3 :

 It provides a single and intergrated coherent network .
-This is the basis of the concept of distributed systems , a network of computers that operate and produce results as it would be if it was one single pc .
+This is the basis of the concept of distributed systems , a network of computers that operate and produce results as it would be with one single pc .
 The distribution of operations improves the overall performance of an information system because of using the availability of more than one CPUs .

 The Mapper, the Reducer, the Master and the anroid view is one logical part of the distributable app .